Find Your Flow State (6 ways I harness it)

 Distractions destroy creative flow.
 And there are too many to count.

-Our attention is constantly being pulled in multiple directions – everyday, in every way and all the time.
-Consumption – especially digital – has gone rogue.
+Our attention is constantly being pulled in multiple directions, everyday, in many ways.
+Consumption — especially digital — has gone rogue.

 There are a few tricks that can nip this distraction in the bud (which will be essential to finding your flow).